Cheyney University

 View Institution Transfer Agreement

 Community College of Philadelphia has three types of transfer agreements with Cheyney University: dual admissions, core-to-core and program-to-program.
-To benefit from any of these agreements students must earn an appropriate associate degree before transfer.
+To benefit from any of tese agreements students must earn an appropriate associate degree before transfer.
 These agreements are not exclusive of one another and the agreements can complement one another.

 Dual Admissions